withastro/docs/src/pages/en/comparing-astro-vs-other-tools.md

 Zola uses [Tera](https://tera.netlify.app/) to render your website.
 Astro lets you create pages using your favorite UI component libraries (React, Preact, Vue, Svelte, and others) or a built-in component syntax which is similar to HTML + JSX.
 Zola does not support using modern UI components for HTML templating.

-### Comparing Zola vs. Astro Performance
+#### Comparing Zola vs. Astro Performance

 Conceptually, Zola is aligned with Astro’s "minimal client-side JavaScript" approach to web development.
 Zola and Astro both offer similar, zero-JavaScript-by-default performance baselines.

 Astro offer built-in support for building, bundling and minifying JavaScript.
 Zola requires using another build tool like Webpack to bundle and process JavaScript.
 Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
 This feature is called [partial hydration](/en/core-concepts/partial-hydration).
 While it is possible to achieve this yourself in Zola, Astro offers it built in by default.

-## JSX vs. Astro
+## `.astro` vs `.jsx`

-[Astro component syntax](/en/core-concepts/astro-components/) (`.astro`) is a syntax extension of HTML that adds support for JavaScript expressions and other useful templating features.
-This might sound similar to [JSX](https://reactjs.org/docs/introducing-jsx.html), made popular by React, which aimed to add HTML-like templating to JavaScript.
+Astro component syntax is a superset of HTML.
+It was designed to feel familiar to anyone with HTML or JSX experience.

-If you know JSX, then Astro's language syntax will hopefully feel familiar.
-Below is a comparison between where the two differ and where they are the same:
+**If you know HTML, you already know enough to write your first Astro component.**

 | Feature                      | Astro | JSX  |
 | ---------------------------- | ----- | --------- |